 Anne M. Mulcahy:Employees who believe that management is concerned about them as a whole person - not just an employee - are more productive, more satisfied, more fulfilled.
 Satisfied employees mean satisfied customers, which leads to profitability.

-Joe Paterno:When a team outgrows individual performance and learns team confidence, excellence becomes a reality.

 Akio Morita: We will try to create conditions where persons could come together in a spirit of teamwork, and exercise to their heart's desire their technological capacity.
+A bit awkward wording.

 Dee Hock:An organization, no matter how well designed, is only as good as the people who live and work in it.